Film Spoilers and

 Exam (2009, UK)

-The One Question to Be Answered in the 80-Minute Exam Was Actually the Question Asked At the Beginning By the Invigilator to the Group of Eight Job Applicants: "Any Questions?"
+The One Question to Be Answered in the 80-Minute Exam For the Eight Candidates Was Actually the Question Asked At the Beginning By the Invigilator to the Group of Job Applicants: "Any Questions?"
 The Correct Answer was No, Because There Were No Questions on the Blank Question Sheet (In Invisible Ink, It Only Said: "Question 1.").
 Blonde Ended Up Being Offered the Job.

 Director Stuart Hazeldine's low-budget, intriguing sci-fi psychological thriller (his directorial debut film) began with a simple formulaic premise, similar to Cube (1997), Identity (2003), Saw (2004), Fermat's Room (2007), and The Killing Room (2009).